matthias-prangl/hsro-inf-kp.github.io/README.md

 The compiler will display the error as shown in the comment.
 But to be able to provide this error you need to explicitly declare the lifetimes of references.
-A lifetime is declared with a tick mark (e.g. `'a`) and has to be provided for the returned reference as well as the value that is reference by the returned value.
+A lifetime is declared with a tick mark (e.g. `'a`) and has to be provided for the returned reference as well as the value that is referenced by the returned value.
 The compiler can then decide if the returned reference is still valid at any point in the program.

 Annotating explicit lifetimes looks very verbose an doesn't really help understanding code any better in many situations.